mlab-upenn/Go-Kart/docs/source/contact.rst

    <a href="https://github.com/mlab-upenn/gokart-mechatronics/tree/main/STM32%20Control">STM32 nucleo controller code</a>

-This sectioncontains commonly asked questions about the Gokart project.
+This section contains commonly asked questions about the Gokart project.

 1. **Where can i find the Bill of Materials?**